RemiDesgrange/nivo/README.md

 The idea of this portal is to share meteo france opendata because :

 *  We are skier, and checking the meteofrance web site *every* day during winter is a PITA
 *  nivo data is not display bit it is still useful
 *  having history of the snow is super important.

-We aim to display three type of data
+We aim to display three type of data.

 ## API